kubernetes/kubernetes/docs/getting-started-guides/ubuntu-calico.md

 sudo systemctl start kube-scheduler.service
 ```

-> *You may want to consider checking their status after to ensure everything is running.*

 ### Install Calico on Master

 In order to allow the master to route to pods on our nodes, we will launch the calico-node daemon on our master.
 This will allow it to learn routes over BGP from the other calico-node daemons in the cluster.
 The docker daemon should already be running before calico is started.